A hitchhiker's guide to nuclear polarization in muonic atoms

 with $\Delta E^{NP}_{nS}$ as given in Eq.\eqref{eq:NPresult}, $\Delta E^{nP}_{nS}$ as given in Eq.\eqref{eq:nP}, $F_R$ from Eq.\eqref{eq:RedFac} and $K^{(1)}$ from Eq.\eqref{eq:K1}.
 The Coulomb correction to nP is evaluated at $\epsilon_2^n=(Z\alpha)^2m_r/2\nu_n$ with $\nu_n\approx500$ MeV the mean excitation energy in the hadronic range.

 The overall uncertainty is composed as follows.
 For NP: (i) 10\% uncertainty on $\alpha_{E1}$; (ii) uncertainty of the reduction factor $F_R$, conservatively estimated as 100\% difference between Eqs.\eqref{eq:RedFac} and \eqref{eq:RedFac2}; (iii) uncertainty on the Coulomb correction obtained as half the difference of Eqs.\eqref{eq:K1} and \eqref{eq:K0}.
 For nP, the uncertainty results by combining the latter two uncertainties with the 10\% on the input in Eq.\eqref{eq:muD}.
-For the total, I add the individual uncertainties in quadrature.
+I add the individual uncertainties in quadrature.
+This treatment rests on an assumption that all uncertainties are Gaussian and independent.
+I note here that the finite nuclear size effects are accounted for twice: in Eq.\eqref{eq:NPresult} via the $\beta$-dependence, and in the atom-nucleus volume overlap $F_R$, while neglected in the Coulomb correction.
+This apparently leads to a double counting~\cite{Rosenfelder:1983aq}.
+Removing this double counting and including the finite nuclear size in the Coulomb correction would lead to {\it larger} values of Npol.
+To stay conservative, I assign the total Npol an asymmetric uncertainty, doubling it towards larger values.